Welcome to today's edition of the Rush 24-7 podcast.

 All right, our guys, back to this problem that's in Washington right now.

-Congress coming back to work today, and of course, uh, we've got all kinds of headlines out there.
+Congress coming back to work today, and of course, we've got all kinds of headlines out there.

 Congress returns ready to battle Bush.

-Yeah, screw those, screw those Islamo fascists.
+Yeah, screw those Islamo fascists.

-Uh we're not going to battle our real enemies.
+We're not going to battle our real enemies.

 We're going to make up an enemy.

-We're going to make the world's enemy the per the president of the United States, and this is all about our political power.
+We're going to make the world's enemy the president of the United States.

-A real enemy is that damn Bush.
+Our real enemy is that damn Bush.

 Well, he's not, but as far as they're concerned, he is.

-So what are the Republicans doing?
+So, what are the Republicans doing?

 Well, you tell me.

-Uh it'd be one thing if they just weren't on the field.
+It'd be one thing if they just weren't on the field, but it's worse than that.

-There were nowhere to be found on judicial confirmations.
+They were nowhere to be found on judicial confirmations.

-Uh and they had to have some sense beaten into them on illegal immigration, or they would have destroyed the Republican Party altogether with that.
+And they had to have some sense beaten into them on illegal immigration, or they would have destroyed the Republican Party altogether with that.

-I mean, you get look at this.
+I mean, look at this.

-Uh, then Domenici going soft.
+Then Domenici going soft.

 These guys have been in the Senate forever.